-Examples of interests, positions, associations and relationships that might cause doubts about the independence of a director include if the director:
+Examples of interests, positions and relationships that might raise issues about the independence of a director of an entity include if the director:

-- (a) is, or has been, employed in an executive capacity by the Company or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the board; - (b) is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services or a material consultant to the Company or any of its child entities; - (c) is, or has been within the last three years, in a material business relationship (e.g. as a supplier or customer) with the Company or any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship; - (d) is a substantial security holder of the Company or an officer of, or otherwise associated with, a substantial security holder of the Company; - (e) has a material contractual relationship with the Company or its child entities other than as a director; - (f) has close family ties with any person who falls within any of the categories described above; or - (g) has been a director of the Company for such a period that his or her independence may have been compromised.
+- (a) is, or has been, employed in an executive capacity by the entity or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the board; - (b) receives performance-based remuneration (including options or performance rights) from, or participates in an employee incentive scheme of, the entity; - (c) is, or has been within the last three years, in a material business relationship (e.g. as a supplier, professional adviser, consultant or customer) with the entity or any of its child entities, or is an officer of, or otherwise associated with, someone with such a relationship; - (d) is, represents, or is or has been within the last three years an officer or employee of, or professional adviser to, a substantial holder; - (e) has close personal ties with any person who falls within any of the categories described above; or - (f) has been a director of the entity for such a period that their independence from management and substantial holders may have been compromised.

-In each case, the materiality of the interest, position, association or relationship needs to be assessed to determine whether it might interfere, or might reasonably be seen to interfere, with the director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its security holders generally.
+In each case, the materiality of the interest, position or relationship needs to be assessed by the board to determine whether it might interfere, or might reasonably be seen to interfere, with the director's capacity to bring an independent judgement to bear on issues before the board and to act in the best interests of the entity a whole rather than in the interests of an individual security holder or other party.